EfrenJrFernandez/AR_PCB-Design-Example/README.md

-# Solid Iron Core Transformer Example
+# PCB Design
 **Ver 1.0.0**

-The following example portrays a 3D model of a iron core transformer in AR to aid in student's understanding and visualization of the concept.
+The following example portrays a 3D model of Arduino Uno along with explainations of the different components.

 To access the example please scan the following QR code: